 - FHWA Section 112 Metropolitan Planning funds: (also known as PL funds).
-The MPO's funds administered through TDOT and KYTC, which originated from FHWA, require a 15% local match, resulting in an 80% Federal/ 5% State Match/ 15% Local Match. - State Planning & Research (SPR) funds: These are federal dollars administered by the TDOT's Long Range Planning Division for joint work with the Metropolitan Planning Organization (MPO) to establish the required administrative and technical procedures and prepare contractual agreements.
+The MPO's funds administered through TDOT are at an 80% Federal/ 5% State Match/ 15% Local Match split.
+MPO PL funds administered through KYTC are at an 80% Federal/ 10% State Match/ 10% Local Match split. - State Planning & Research (SPR) funds: These are federal dollars administered by the TDOT's Long Range Planning Division for joint work with the Metropolitan Planning Organization (MPO) to establish the required administrative and technical procedures and prepare contractual agreements.
 In addition, the Long-Range Planning Division attend technical and policy board meetings, distribute information on Federal transportation planning guidelines and requirements, conduct seminars and work sessions, review the MPO's transportation planning studies and reports, and undertake general administrative activities.
 A 20% match is required, usually provided by TDOT. - FTA Section 5303 funds: These are federal funds designated for transit planning and research activities.
 TDOT has the FTA 5303 funds flexed from FTA to FHWA and are part of the Consolidated Planning Grant (CPG) contract at the 80%/ 5%/ 15%.
 Up to 80% federal funds can be used for a project.
 The remaining 20% match is divided between TDOT at 5% and local government at 15%.
 KYTC does not provide any portion of the remaining match and the local government pays the 20% match.

-O. PROGRAMMING NON-CPG FEDERALLY FUNDED PLANNING ACTIVITIES
+N. PROGRAMMING NON-CPG FEDERALLY FUNDED PLANNING ACTIVITIES